 People ask me all the time, sometimes sadly, sometimes with determination, always seriously: How do I heal this loss?
 Fix this marriage, this child, this messed-up world?
 Become who I really am without hurting those I love?

 These are profound questions I often wonder about.
 And burdens if I imagined I was responsible to come up with the answers.
 That's not how it works.
-My job is to empower people to find their own answers - within their own hearts and minds.
-But it is my job to offer guidance.
+As a psychospiritual therapists, my job is to empower people to find their own answers - within their own hearts and minds.
+It most definitely is my job to offer guidance.
 And since I'm in the business of healing, my clients questions are never far from my thoughts.

 So...one night while I slept, my unconscious wowed me with a big dreamed-up how-to for healing.
-Spoken, no less, by a yoda sort of wiseman...or maybe a wisewoman...with no-nonsense specific guidance.
+Spoken, no less, by a sort of wise man...or maybe a wise woman...offering no-nonsense, specific guidance.
 Whether they were a man or a woman didn't seem important.
 I just sensed immediately that this was somebody extraordinarily significant...and I'd better listen up.
 Their face was lined and wrinkled and their large round eyes glistened with love.
 They were short, wore a long brown robe of roughly textured fabric which was belted at the waist.
 A large hood almost covered their face.

-In the dream, I'm sitting at my computer working on a book and other writing projects...like I did every day when I wasn't seeing clients or enjoying San Antonio and my friends.
-In the dream I'm writing an article for Enjoy Whole Health magazine, which I did every month.
-My hands pause on the keys as I ask the question, "What heals?"
+In the dream, I'm sitting at my computer working on a book and other writing projects...like I did most days when I wasn't seeing clients or enjoying San Antonio and my life there.
+In the dream I'm writing an article for Enjoy Whole Health magazine, a bi-monthly column on spiritual healing for which I contributed articles.
+My hands pause on the keys.
+Seeking inspiration from Spirit I ask the question, "What heals?"

-"Of course," I say to this wise being who seemed to have nothing better to do than to help me find answers to my question.
+"Of course," I say to this wise being who seemed to have nothing better to do than to help me find answers to my probing question.
 "We all know that love heals.
 Love makes the world go around.
 All we need is love.
-But how?"
+But how...specifically...does healing happen?"

-The wise one smiles, moves closer - it seems so that I can really hear what is being said - and beings to explain.
+The wise one smiles, moves closer - it seems so that I can really hear what is being said as they begin to explain.
 Break it down.
 Make it simple.
 It goes something like this: